 Originally from Iran, Ali grew up in Germany and moved to the San Francisco Bay Area to pursue his educational goals.
 He received his Bachelor of Arts in Computer Science from UC Berkeley, and prior to law school, worked as a software engineer and technical co-founder at venture-backed startups, developing computer-vision-powered business analytics and intelligent surveillance solutions.
 He received his J.D. from UC Berkeley where he participated in a new business clinic helping non-profits and low-income entrepreneurs on transactional matters.
 Most-recently, Ali provided pro-bono support to a local non-profit that delivered groceries to immune-compromised individuals during the COVID-19 pandemic.
 Before an unfortunate car accident, Ali enjoyed stand-up comedy, played two Persian instruments, and passionately searched for the perfect cup of coffee.
 He hopes to resume some of his passions in the future.

-Zohra Anwari is a corporate attorney at Microsoft supporting the hardware engineering teams that develop Microsoft Surface devices and accessories.
-As product counsel, her practice is focused on a wide range of corporate matters, specifically those relating to intellectual property, licensing, manufacturing and supply chain agreements.
-As the front-line attorney, she handles all legal issues from ideation to mass production as well as those arising after devices are in market.
-Zohra works closely with the accessibility team to support Microsoft’s goal of making devices accessible to as many people as possible and works to ensure that Surface devices are moving in a direction that aligns with Microsoft’s sustainability goals.
+Zohra Anwari is a corporate attorney at GitHub supporting software engineering teams creating products and services for developers worldwide.
+As product counsel, her practice is focused on a wide range of matters from intellectual property, to licensing and privacy.
+Zohra provides front line legal support for product teams, from ideation to mass production as well as handling issues arising after products have launched.
+Zohra works closely with GitHub’s Accessibility team to support their goal of making technology accessible to as many people as possible.

 Adrienne D. Baker